-- Are in full-time employment (30 hours or more a week).
+- Are in full-time employment or self-employment (30 hours or more a week).
 However, if you are assessed as in need of housing under the Rental Accommodation Scheme and have been out of full-time employment for 12 months or more you may be entitled to the Supplement - see ‘Employment and Rent Supplement’ below

 - Have refused a second offer of local authority accommodation in an 12-month period.
 In this case, you cannot claim Rent Supplement for 12 months.

 - Are leaving local authority housing without reasonable cause.

 - Have been excluded from social housing by a local authority for reasons of good estate management or anti-social behaviour.

 - Are attending full-time education.
 However, if you are getting a Back to Education Allowance, are participating in the Back to Education Programme or in the Momentum Programme you may be entitled to Rent Supplement.

 Renting from a parent: You cannot get Rent Supplement to help you pay rent to your parent if you are living in the family home.
 If your parent owns a second property, you will generally not get Rent Supplement for this this property unless you can prove that you are a genuine (bona fide) tenant

 Sharing with your landlord: You may be entitled to get Rent Supplement if you are living in your landlord’s home.
 It must be a genuine landlord/tenant arrangement.
 Your landlord has to fill in part of the form and provide his or her PPS number (see 'How to apply' below).